This publication is also available in its original form as a Microsoft PowerPoint presentation: How To Use a Soil Survey (PPT; 10.9 MB)

 Classification of soils

 Using the soil survey

-Obtain a printed soil survey from the NRCS, USDA office, or local conservation office or access a Web version.
+Obtain a printed soil survey from the NRCS, USDA office, or local conservation office or access an online version.

 Open the soil survey to Index To Map Sheets